oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Technology & Science/Magic/Ferrobending.md

 Ferrobenders will commonly construct thin metal cables, the interior consisting of small ferromuscle, and a smooth exterior which they will cease to compel (thereby returning its mass to normal).
 The internal ferromuscle base is contracted and expanded to flick these cables at intense speed, slicing through soft targets like unarmoured vehicles, vegetation and humans.
 This technique is used by

-Thicker tentacles are used to assist in movement by ferrobenders, which can be very helpful in urban environments.
+Thicker tentacles are used to assist in movement by ferrobenders, which can be very helpful in urban environments, though effective use is difficult as

 ## Prevalence & Geographic Distribution